-4.2.1 Validation of the Data Quality Tool
+4.2 Validation of the Data Quality Tool

-As of month 26 of the project, a prototype of Hypertech's Data Quality Tool has been implemented and tested on data input originating from pilot case 1, i.e., CERTH's smarthouse (nZEB).
-The applied tests simulated the actual data provision that will be realised between the pilot and Hyp's IML component under the works of D^2EPC.
-More specifically, data acquired by CERTH's Restful API have been segmented into consecutive chunks of energy/power consumption and ambient conditions measurements captured by the nZEB's metering and sensing infrastructure.
+The Data Quality Tool has been implemented and tested on data input originating from the D^2EPC pilot cases.
+The applied tests simulated the actual data provision that was later realised between the pilots and Hyp's IML component under the works of D^2EPC.
+More specifically, data acquired by CERTH's and FRC's Restful APIs have been segmented into consecutive chunks of energy/power consumption and ambient conditions measurements captured by the metering and sensing infrastructure in the two buildings.
 Subsequently, the data quality checks have been successively performed on the incoming data.
-It is worth noting that a longterm quality assessment has been carried out -on historical data dating back almost a year- in order to collect sufficient information towards the calculation of the data verification KPIs.
-Results for 335 days of data acquired from nZEB are presented in Table 2.
+It is worth noting that a long-term quality assessment has been carried out -on historical data dating back almost a year- in order to collect sufficient information towards the calculation of the data verification KPIs.
+Results for one year of data acquired from nZEB and FRC are presented in Table 12.